AdobeDocs/campaign-web.en/help/v8/call-center/gs-custom-channel.md

 First, you need to configure the custom external account.
 Here are the main steps to perform in the Client Console:

-1. Configure the schema.
+1. Configure the schema and add a new enumeration for the new channel.
-1. Create a new external account
+1. Create a new routing external account.
-1. Create a new delivery template.
+1. Create a new delivery template associated to the new channel.

 For more details, refer to the [Client Console documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/custom-channel.html)

 ## Create the delivery{#create-delivery}

 Follow these steps to create the delivery and configure its properties: